 Work With Us

-Module Leads for our Postgraduate Certificate (PgCert) in Point-of-Care Ultrasound programme
+- Module Leads for our PgCert in PoCUS programme

 Whether you’re an experienced educator or just starting to get involved in teaching, we’d love to hear from you.
 We also welcome those interested in contributing to our online learning resources.